Clelandella azorica

 Clelandella azorica is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

-The size of the shell varies between 9 mm and 12.5 mm.
+The size of the shell ranges between 9 mm and 12.5 mm.
+The shell colour varies between a whitish to yellowish background and brownish flames or blotches, to small brownish spots tending to form an articulated pattern along its cords.

 Distribution

-This species occurs in the Atlantic Ocean off the Azores.
+This species occurs in the Atlantic Ocean throughout the Azores archipelago, living in depths between 190-465 metres.